limebit/medmodels/docs/user_guide/03_treatment_effect.md

 - *Treated with outcome*: Patients who received the treatment and experienced the outcome.
 - *Treated with no outcome*: Patients who received the treatment but did not experience the outcome.
 - *Control with outcome*: Patients who did not receive the treatment but experienced the outcome.
-- *Control with outcome*: Patients who neither received the treatment nor experienced the outcome.
+- *Control with no outcome*: Patients who neither received the treatment nor experienced the outcome.

 ```{exec-literalinclude} scripts/03_treatment_effect.py
 ---